top of page

 Lung_edited.jpg

-Standard corral-style barbed wire hair snares are deployed to collect hair samples.
+Standard corral-style barbed wire hair snares are deployed to collect hair samples when adequate trees were in the area of interest.
 Barbed wire is strung around trees or posts so that tufts of hair are collected as bears pass over or under the wire to access bait placed in the center of the corral.
-Bears are attracted using non-caloric scent lures.
+Bears are attracted using scent lures, no food reward was provided to avoid trap-happy bears.
+In areas where no adequate trees exist, researchers built free-standing hair snares by hauling in precut spruce poles to erect structures to attach barbed wire to.
 Each barb is processed as an independent sample.
 GPS coordinates are recorded at each snare site, and locations are entered into a Geographic Information System for mapping and analysis.

-Hair snares are deployed during five separate sampling periods over the course of the summer, occurring in April, May, June, July, and August.
-Each sampling period lasts three weeks, and sites are checked once per week or more as needed.
-This schedule helps reduce degradation of hair samples and limits cross contamination.
+Hair snares are deployed during five separate sampling periods over the course of the summer, occurring in May, June, July, and August.
+Each sampling period lasts two weeks, and sites were rebaited and/or moved every two weeks.
+Each new sampling period, the scents and lures were changed to ensure that if bears were in the area, they would continue to investigate the “new” sites.

 Field Monitoring & Site Investigations.

 All hair snare locations are recorded using GPS and mapped in GIS software.
-Camera traps are deployed at select sites to monitor bear movement patterns and reactions to the hair snare design.
+Camera traps were deployed at select sites to monitor bear movement patterns and reactions to the hair snare design.
 Technicians navigate remote terrain to check sites and collect samples safely and consistently.
-This is paird with hunter harvest data and sightings from local villages to estimate the populations of black and brown bears within the Ahtna region
+This is paired with hunter harvest data to estimate the density and abundance of black and brown bears within the Ahtna region

 Why this matters?

-For Ahtna communities, population estimates are also directly connected to village safety and responsible harvest management.
+For Ahtna communities, abundance and density estimates are also directly connected to village safety and responsible harvest management.
 Maintaining a healthy and sustainable bear population while continuing to allow quality hunting opportunities on Ahtna lands requires informed, science-based decision making.

 Ahtna people have long served as stewards of the land.
-Developing reliable bear population estimates represents an important step in continuing that stewardship by integrating genetic science, field research, and Indigenous knowledge to guide long-term wildlife management across Ahtna Territory.
+Developing reliable bear density and abundance estimates represents an important step in continuing that stewardship by integrating genetic science, field research, and Indigenous knowledge to guide long-term wildlife management across Ahtna Territory.

 475985791_2039371263175200_6252791084566106531_n.jpg

-Wildlife techs, Luke Porter and Petros Platis, flew into Tazlina Lake where they boated around setting up sites for the Bear Hair Snare project
+Luke Porter and Petros Platis, 2021-22 wildlife technicians, flew into Tazlina Lake where they boated around setting up sites for the Bear Hair Snare project

 476333515_2041766592935667_8107834074696507562_n (1).jpg

-Wildlife Technician, Damien James is hard at work recording all of our data for our bear project!
+Damien James, 2022 wildlife technician, is hard at work recording all of our data for our bear project!

 474276756_590876250242076_8536187066587095341_n (1).jpg

-2021 wildlife tech, Jessy John seting up a freestanding bear hair trap to collect samples for genetic analysis
+Jessy John, 2021 wildlife technician, setting up a freestanding bear hair trap to collect samples for genetic analysis

 PO Box 613